morispi/HG-CoLoR/README.md

       --bestn:          Top alignments to be reported by BLASR (default: 30).
       --nproc:          Number of processes to run in parallel (default: number of cores).
       --help:           Print a help message.

+### Short reads coverage

+It is recommended to run HG-CoLoR with a 50x coverage of short reads.
+Results quality tends to highly drop with a higher coverage.

 Notes
 --------------